 Turn on Your AC at The Circuit Breaker

-After you have completely switched off your air conditioning system at the breaker, it is the time to start it again.
+After you have completely switched off your air conditioning system at the breaker, it is time to start it again.
 Switch the circuit breaker to “on.”

 Wait for Some Time

-After switching on the circuit breaker, you need to wait for some time so that your air conditioner gets enough time to reset and turn on again.
+After switching on the circuit breaker, you need to wait for some time so that your air conditioner gets enough time to reset and turn it on again.
 It takes approximately half an hour for the entire process.

 Set the Thermostat to Cool

-Your thermostat needs to be in “cool” mode to provide you cold air inside your house.
+Your thermostat needs to be in “cool” mode to provide you with cold air inside your house.
 After switching on the circuit breaker, the next thing you need to do is to set the thermostat to cool the setting and your air conditioner will start working again.

 How to Know If The Problem is Not Due To A Power Outage?

 After the power outage, when you perform the steps mentioned above, your air conditioner usually starts.
 But if your air conditioner is continuously tripping the breaker, it indicates that there are different problems.
-You can call for an air conditioning service in Tucson to fix the issue with your AC.
+You can call for an air conditioning service to fix the issue with your AC.
 The reasons behind a continuously tripping breaker can be:

 Low Refrigerant Level

 Your air conditioner needs to work harder with a low level of refrigerant.
 When the refrigerant level is lower than required, it also makes your air conditioner work harder and results in overeating.
-You need to call for a professional air conditioning service in Tucson to recharge your AC and detect any leakages.
+You need to call for a professional air conditioning service to recharge your AC and detect any leakages.